dixonly/samples/README.md

    Note that the source NSX-V version must be 6.4.4 or newer to support filter version 1000.

-   -By default, connect to VC and print out the current DFW filter version
+   - By default, connect to VC and print out the current DFW filter version of all vNICs in all clusters
-    of all vNICs in all clusters
+   - scope can be limited to a specific cluster
-        -scope can be limited to a specific cluster -Can also update all DFW filter versions to a specified version
+   - Can also update all DFW filter versions to a specified version